 Knowing what to wear to a wedding is important, and it’s one of the first questions you’ll be asked by a wedding planner.
 That’s because the invitations should always specify the dress code and any other expectations so that guests can properly prepare.

 Our next chapter will look deeper into what to wear and the various options for each wedding style.
 We only covered the basics in this chapter to give you an overall look at the dress code for different weddings.
-Now we’ll share information on the specific styles, fashions, and unique dress code details that often get overlooked when thinking about wedding attire.
+Now we’ll share information on the specific styles, fashions, and unique dress code details that often get overlooked when thinking about your wedding attire options.

 Tips on Wedding Attire